jackyaz/YazFi/README.md

 iptables -I YazFiFORWARD -i wl0.1 -o br0 -d 192.168.1.50 -j ACCEPT iptables -I YazFiFORWARD -i br0 -o wl0.1 -s 192.168.1.50 -j ACCEPT
 ```

+### Scarf Gateway
+Installs and updates for this addon are redirected via the [Scarf Gateway](https://about.scarf.sh/scarf-gateway) by [Scarf](https://about.scarf.sh/about).
+This allows me to gather data on the number of new installations of my addons, how often users check for updates and more.
+This is purely for my use to actually see some usage data from my addons so that I can see the value provided by my continued work.
+It does not mean I am going to start charging to use my addons.
+My addons have been, are, and will always be completely free to use.

+Please refer to Scarf's [Privacy Policy](https://about.scarf.sh/privacy) for more information about the data that is collected and how it is processed.